Visual AI Takes Quality Control to a New Level

 Use case: Image recognition & OCR for wood products

 One of our customers contacted us with a request to build a system for categorization and quality control of wooden products.
 With Ximilar Platform we were able to easily develop and deploy a camera system over the assembly line that sorted the products into the bins.
-The system can identify the defective print on the products with optical character recognition technology (OCR), the surface control of wood texture is enabled by a separate model.
+The system can identify the defective print on the products with optical character recognition technology (OCR), and the surface control of wood texture is enabled by a separate model.

 Printed text on wood [Source: Ximilar]

 The technology is connected to a simple smartphone/tablet camera in the factory and can handle tens of products per second.
-This way, our customer was able to reduce rework and manual inspections which lead to saving thousands of USD per year.
+This way, our customer was able to reduce rework and manual inspections which led to saving thousands of USD per year.
 This system was built with the Ximilar Flows service.

 Use case: Spectrogram analysis from car engines